voloved/pokeemerald_fork/README.md

  - [Added Mid-Battle Evolutions](https://www.pokecommunity.com/showpost.php?p=10464666) [Credit: CtrlFootPrint]
  - [Increased Money Limit](https://github.com/pret/pokeemerald/wiki/Increase-money-limit) [Credit: DizzyEgg]
  - Now Able to Rematch Gym Leaders by Holding B When Talking After Becoming Champion.
- - Rematching when Holdiong B Causes Trainer to Use the Party they Would if it Were a PokéNav Rematch.
+ - Rematching when Holding B Causes Trainer to Use the Party they Would if it Were a PokéNav Rematch.
  - More clean-up on bike sprites.
  - Bug Fix Where Bag Menu Does Not Have A Dot for Each Pouch.
  - Bug fix on Indicators Displaying on Enemy Party's Pokémon After Catching.